AntonHarbers/CV-App/README.md

-# React CV Application
+# React CV Application - Implemented with Preact Signals

 A CV Application made for the odin project curriculum.

 ## Notes:

 Using Reacts useState and Preacts signals implementations for state management.
-By default useState is commented out.
+This branch uses signals.
 Using the uuid library for custom item ids.
 Persistant data with localStorage.